gautamshrinivas/MindMaps/terraform.md

 }
 ```
 * Terraform provisioner will be run only when the resource is created.
-* Lets make changes in remote-exec inline Refer Here and try to perform terraform apply.
+* Let's make changes in remote-exec inline Refer Here and try to perform terraform apply.
 Terraform will not consider the changes in remote-exec as desired state, so nothing will be executed.
 * Provisoner without a resource can be used to solve this problem
 ## null resource
 ----------------
-* In the null resource create a triggers which maps to certain input from the user which triggers script execution
+* In the null resource create a trigger that maps to certain input from the user which triggers script execution
 ```
 resource "null_resource" "webprovisoner" {
   triggers = {